NinjaBearStudioTech/NinjaAITemplate/README.md

-# NinjaBotTemplate
+# Ninja AI

-Sample project with all AI-related plugins.
+This template configures all AI-Related plugins from Ninja Bear Studio, for Unreal Engine 5.